hansbakker/htmx_chatbot/README.md

 ## Running the Application

 Start the development server with hot-reloading:
 ```bash
 uvicorn main:app --reload
 ```

 *   **Access the UI:** Open `http://127.0.0.1:8000` in your browser.
+*   **Dark Mode:** Click the moon/sun icon in the header to toggle between light and dark themes.
+*   **Chat History:** View all your previous conversations in the left sidebar.
+Click any chat to load it.
+*   **New Chat:** Click the "New Chat" button in the sidebar (or header on mobile) to start a fresh conversation.
 *   **Configure Persona:** Click the "Settings" button in the top right to change the AI's system instruction.
 *   **Select Model:** In the settings panel, choose your preferred Gemini model (Flash, Pro, or Flash Thinking).
 *   **Upload Files:** Click the paperclip icon to upload any file (images, PDFs, CSVs, text files, etc.).